Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 - Mushrooms

-Then I politely ask if the chef can make me a meal with the things I can eat.
+Then politely ask if the chef can make me a meal with the things you can eat.

 Eating Meals Prepared by a Host

-You might stick to just saying you have a lot of severe food allergies.
+You might stick to just saying you have a lot of food allergies.
+And offering a list of things that are safe for you to eat.

 And be sure to bring extra mast cell supporting supplements with you.

-And you’ll want to know this well in advance of your trip.
-I wouldn’t advise starting a whole new routine right before your big trip.
+You’ll want to know what works best for you well in advance of your trip.
+We wouldn’t advise starting a whole new routine right before your big travel plans.

 Next let’s look at another trigger you might find when you get to your destination — mold.